 Office of the Procurement Ombudsman helps a supplier understand federal government procurement

 A supplier seeking information on how to do business with the federal government contacted OPO.
 The supplier turned to OPO to gain a better understanding of the federal government procurement process.
 OPO provided the supplier with information and directed them to a number of useful resources.

 "I just wanted to let you know that (the OPO employee) has been extremely helpful.
 Her professionalism and kindness is something we do not see very often these days when dealing with the government and it was refreshing to witness it.
 Thank you for your help and that of your team."

-"I just wanted to write you a quick note to let you know how impressed I was with the service provided to (our company) by your department.
+"I just wanted to write you a quick note to let you know how impressed I was with the service provided to (our company) by your federal organization.
 As you know from the documentation the file in question had been bouncing around at great cost, I am sure, since April 2010.
 As a small business it is quite intimidating to have Her Majesty say "pay up or go to collections", particularly when we feel adamant the company acted in good faith and did nothing wrong.
 Having no apparent avenue of appeal, short of going to court with Her Majesty is not the best circumstance for rational decision.
 Your intervention I think has saved the Crown untold salary dollars dealing with the issue and produced a balanced result based on the facts of the situation.
 For that we thank you.
 I wish we had been aware of the service earlier."

 - Date modified: